robertdebock/presentations/vault-operations.md

 You can create a cluster of Vault instances, which can offer redundancy.

-> Note: Vault write actions will always be handled by the leader, to performance is not typically improved by more than one machine.
+NOTE: Vault write actions will always be handled by the leader, to performance is not typically improved by more than one machine.

 ----